bitaggregat/Xilinx-BRAM-Evaluation/README.md

-# Documentation on XC7 FPGA SRAM PUFs
+# Documentation on FPGA BRAMs for PUFs

 ## General

-SRAMs can have an initial value different from 0 when being switched on.
+- BRAMs can have an initial value different from 0 when being switched on.
-These initial values can potentially used to implement a PUF.
+- Initial values can potentially used to implement a PUF.
-This Readme sums up what has been done/found out/tested about possible SRAM PUFs on XC7 FPGAs.
+- This Readme sums up what has been done/found out/tested about possible BRAM PUFs on Xilinx FPGAs.
-The procedure used for our tests includes manipulation of bitstreams (bs) and is documented here aswell.
+- The procedure used for tests includes manipulation of bs and is documented here aswell.

-## Current Status

-Following the instructions of the [Paper by Wild & Güneysu 2014](https://gitlab.bitaggregat.de/hwt/hardware-security-module/hsm.pages.bitaggregat.de/uploads/d757e7e215824307a9c7764a4860b0d7/wild2014.pdf) led to some flipped bits in the SRAM (BRAM Blocks).
-The results are documented below.
+- Instructions came originally from [Paper by Wild & Güneysu 2014](https://gitlab.bitaggregat.de/hwt/hardware-security-module/hsm.pages.bitaggregat.de/uploads/d757e7e215824307a9c7764a4860b0d7/wild2014.pdf)

+## BRAM

+### XC7

+- 36K BRAM Blocks
+- 32K Data Bits and 4K Parity Bits
+- Parity Bits can be used as extra Data Bits
+- 2 x 18K Slices in BRAM Block
+- BRAM Blocks in same column can be cascaded
+- 10 BRAM Blocks in one column
+- Multiple primitives
+- Prioritize 36K primitive

+### XCUS

+- Same size as XC7
+- More extra features and primitives
+- Sleep feature that allows to save BRAM content while "sleeping"

+## Bitstream

 ## Measured Stats